Dealing with trauma after abuse

 - Guilty about negative things you may have said or done as a child

 - A sense of heightened responsibility, as if you have let your brother or sister down in some way by not preventing the abuse

 - Frustrated at the lack of support or understanding from service providers during the aftermath

 - Worried and afraid of this happening to your brother or sister again

-- Overwhelmed by multiple roles such as supporting your brother or sister, parents, and other siblings through this difficult time; dealing with managers and lawyers in order to seek justice on your brother or sister’s behalf; trying to continue with your usual work and life…
+- Overwhelmed from dealing with managers and lawyers in order to seek justice on your brother or sister’s behalf, whilst trying to continue with your usual work and life

-- Re-traumatised when there are reminders about abuse e.g. similar news articles
+- As if you are re-experiencing the situation when there are reminders about abuse e.g. similar news articles

 “There’s a lot of guilt attached to what my brother went through.
 I feel like I let him down by allowing him to be in a situation where abuse could happen.
 And whilst I know in my head I couldn’t have done anything to change that, I also know in my heart that it hurts.” – Adult sibling